Ashtanga Vinyasa Yoga Teacher Training 2026

 • Yoga Philosophy

 Introduction to the main texts supporting Yoga and Sāmkhya philosophy (8-limbs Yoga path of Patanjali’s Yoga Sutras, Bhagavad-Gita, Hatha-Yoga Pradīpikā).
-Introduction to other Indian traditions such as Tantric philosophy.
+Introduction to other Indian traditions (i.e. Tantric philosophy).

 • Pranayama and introductory Kriyas